Lithium-ion battery fires are on the rise. Are firefighters ready?

 Experts say much of the problem stems from unregulated aftermarket chargers that are not required to be certified.
 In some cases, products left plugged in have overcharged causing batteries to malfunction, overheat and combust.

 In response to the deadly fire started in an e-bike store in New York, the New York city council passed several bills to strengthen fire safety.
-The bills would restrict sale, lease, or rental of powered mobility devices and storage batteries that fail to meet safety standards set by Underwriters Laboratories.
+The bills would restrict the sale, lease or rental of powered mobility devices and storage batteries that fail to meet safety standards set by Underwriters Laboratories.

-Nationally, Senator Kirsten Gillibrand introduced the Setting Consumer Standards for Lithium-Ion Batteries Act, which would set standards for rechargeable lithium-ion batteries and set nationwide consumer guidelines to protect people and responders from fires caused by the batteries.
+Nationally, Sen. Kirsten Gillibrand introduced the Setting Consumer Standards for Lithium-Ion Batteries Act, which would set standards for rechargeable lithium-ion batteries and set nationwide consumer guidelines to protect people and responders from fires caused by the batteries.

 Lithium-ion battery packs are made up of a group of cells inside a battery compartment and contain a flammable liquid electrolyte.
-The more electricity needed, the higher the number of cells — EV and plug-in hybrid vehicles, for example have about 1,000 times more cells than an e-bike.
+The more electricity needed, the higher the number of cells — EV and plug-in hybrid vehicles, for example, have about 1,000 times more cells than an e-bike.

 With an increased number of cells and higher energy batteries comes a greater risk during failure.